Big and beautiful, there’s so much to do in the 49th state. Here are just a few of the best things to do in Alaska.

 Get on a Glacier

-Over five percent of Alaska is covered by glaciers–there are over 100,000 within the state.
-Some, like Ruth Glacier, whose upper reaches are found just three miles from the summit of Denali, are challenging to get to.
-However, there are dozens of easily accessible glaciers throughout the state, including Matanuska Glacier, Byron Glacier, Portage Glacier, Exit Glacier and many, many more.
-If you want to explore ice caves and crevices, there are various guide companies, such as NOVA Glacier Guides and Kennicott Wilderness Guides, that can help you do that safely (and provide all the necessary gear, like crampons).
+Glaciers cover over five percent of Alaska–there are over 100,000 within the state.
+Some, like Ruth Glacier, whose upper reaches are found just three miles from the summit of Denali, are challenging to reach.
+However, there are dozens of easily accessible glaciers throughout the state, including Matanuska Glacier, Byron Glacier, Portage Glacier, Exit Glacier, and many more.
+If you want to explore ice caves and crevices, there are various guide companies, such as NOVA Glacier Guides and Kennicott Wilderness Guides, that can help you do so safely (and provide all the necessary gear, like crampons).

 Visit the Arctic Circle

-A small percentage of those who travel to Alaska make it past the Arctic Circle–doing so garners some serious bragging rights (and, if you’re on a tour, usually a certificate).
-Northern Alaska Tour Company offers various single- and multi-day trips year-round, though we’d recommend the Arctic Circle Fly/Drive Adventure, wherein guests are flown up to Coldfoot, an encampment in the Brooks Mountain Range, and then driven back to Fairbanks through mountain passes and over tundra, stopping at the Trans Alaska Pipeline, roadhouses, remote villages, the Yukon River, and, of course, the famous Arctic Circle sign.
+A small percentage of those who travel to Alaska make it past the Arctic Circle – doing so garners some serious bragging rights (and, if you’re on tour, usually a certificate).
+Northern Alaska Tour Company offers various single- and multi-day trips year-round, though we’d recommend the Arctic Circle Fly/Drive Adventure, where guests are flown up to Coldfoot, an encampment in the Brooks Mountain Range, and then driven back to Fairbanks through mountain passes and over tundra, stopping at the Trans Alaska Pipeline, roadhouses, remote villages, the Yukon River, and, of course, the famous Arctic Circle sign.
 In the winter, they also stop at some northern lights viewing spots.

 Check out the Local Brewing Scene

-There are few things more refreshing after summiting a mountain or landing the fish that will spawn “it was this big” stories for decades to come than plopping down in the beer garden or tasting room with a pint of locally crafted suds.
-There are over 40 breweries in Alaska, with many more in the works.
-The bulk of the breweries reside in Anchorage, including Anchorage Brewing Company, Cynosure Brewing, Midnight Sun Brewing Co., and Onsite Brewing Company, among the dozen or so others.
-But even outside the most populous city, there are oodles of others, including Kodiak Island Brewing Co. in Kodiak, Grace Ridge Brewing in Homer, 49th State Brewing Company in Healy, and Denali Brewing Company in Talkeetna, and many more.
+Chances are, if you’re new to the Alaska brewing scene, the only brewery you’ve heard of is Alaskan Brewing Company.
+It’s fair — it’s the only one that is widely distributed outside of the 49th state.
+But if you’re a hop head (or even just have a passing interest in craft beers, ciders, and seltzers), prepare to be delighted.
+There are roughly 50 breweries in Alaska, with many more in the works.
+The vast majority reside in Anchorage, including Anchorage Brewing Company, Cynosure Brewing, Midnight Sun Brewing Co., and Onsite Brewing Company, among the dozen or so others.
+But even outside the most populous city, there are oodles of others, including Kodiak Island Brewing Co. in Kodiak, Grace Ridge Brewing in Homer, Devil’s Club Brewing Company in Juneau, Denali Brewing Company in Talkeetna, and many more.

 Understand Alaska’s History at the Largest Cultural Institution in the State